King of the Monsters (video game): Other appearances

 In 1992, a sequel called King of the Monsters 2: The Next Thing was released.
 In 2005, three characters from that sequel (Cyber-Woo, Super Geon and Atomic Guy) were featured in the SNK Playmore game NeoGeo Battle Coliseum, a fighting game featuring many of the company's popular characters.
 These characters also appeared as character cards in the DS game SNK vs Capcom: Card Fighters DS.

 In addition, to the original ports, King of the Monsters was included in SNK Arcade Classics Vol. 1 featuring many rare pieces of the game's production art.
-In 2018, the game was ported to the Nintendo Switch Shop by Hamster as part of their Arcade Archives line.
-The port features two extra features in a High Score Mode and Caravan Mode.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 A Neo Geo CD version was advertised and even previewed, but it never released.

 Other media

-King of the Monsters was a regular on the popular Nickelodeon game show Nick Arcade, and on earlier broadcasts of Sky1 show Games World.
+King of the Monsters was regularly featured on the Nickelodeon game show Nick Arcade, and on earlier broadcasts of Sky1 show Games World.